 That we would let nothing—not even our unquenchable desire for an easy life—keep us from opening the door to glorious abandonment for the cause of Christ!

-A safe life may seem to serve us best here on this earth, but if we choose that route, we will miss out on the greatest calling of our lives.
-Jesus is knocking.
+A safe life may seem to serve us best here on this earth.
+But if we choose that route, we will miss out on the greatest calling of our lives.

 He wants to come in.

 But we must open the door—and open it wide.